-Jefferson is happy to be home to two classes from the Hawaii Community Action Program, Head Start Program.
+Jefferson is happy to be home to two classes from the Honolulu Community Action Program and Head Start Program.
 The HCAP Head Start Program is a federally funded program that provides quality services to qualifying preschoolers and their families.

 After school activities at Jefferson include the A-Plus After School Program, run by the Moiliili Community Center. and After School Extended Learning Opportunities.
 The Extended Learning Opportunity program is funded through the 21st Century Learning Center grant.
 This free ELO program allows students to continue to work on math and reading skills while also being exposed to technology support.
 Students are also able to participate in the Robotics program and various Hawaiian Studies opportunities.
 For more information on those programs, please contact the school office.

 The school has a very active School Community Council (SCC) with a focus on student welfare and achievement.
 The SCC is a major part of the overall leadership structure at Jefferson.
 Members are elected by their peers to advise the principal on specific matters that affect student achievement and school improvement.
 Their primary role is to participate in the process that ensures that the needs of all students are specifically addressed in the overall education plan for the school.
 The Academic and Financial Plan is a document that highlights the goals for the school, the programs, and the available resources to reach these goals.
 To learn more about our school, visit this link below.